 The sizing method most commonly used in practice involves identifying each individual fruitlet, using a digital caliper to hand-measure sizes, and manually entering the data into a spreadsheet so that growth rates can be tracked.
 We will refer to this sizing process as the caliper method.
-The number of fruitlets typically sized using the caliper method lies in the range of high hundreds to low thousands.
-Sizing is performed twice on each fruitlet per thinning application: once three to four days after application, and again seven to eight days after application.
+The number of fruit typically sized using the caliper method is approximately 400-500 fruitlets per varietal.
+This means growers need to size hundreds to thousands of fruitlets depending on the number of varietals that they grow.
+Each fruitlet is sized twice per thinning application: once three to four days after application, and again seven to eight days after application.
 Taking this many hand-measurements is not only labor-intensive, but highly subject to human error.
 It is inefficient and time-consuming for a human to record caliper readings for hundreds to thousands of fruitlets across multiple days, making some farmers hesitant to adopt the approach.
 Manually associating fruitlets across different days is also very challenging; fruitlets are likely to have moved or fallen off, resulting in them being mis-identified which negatively affects growth estimates.
 Moreover, using calipers creates variability when measuring asymmetrically shaped fruit, leading to inaccurate measurements which become more pronounced as different workers are employed to collect data.